 Beckwith-Wiedemann syndrome in babies is a congenital genetic disorder that affects around one in 15,000 births.
+The Genetic and Rare Diseases (GARD) Information Center estimates that the disease’s prevalence in the United States is below 50,000 people.
 It is detectable in babies at birth since they are born with the characteristic features of Beckwith-Wiedemann syndrome (BWS), such as an enlarged limb (called hemihypertrophy).

 Some babies inherit this condition from their parents, while new genetic modifications could lead to BWS in some cases.
 However, early cancer screening and tailored intervention could help prevent future risks and complications in the baby.

 Read this article to explore more about the signs and symptoms, causes, risks, diagnosis, treatment options, and long-term outlook of Beckwith-Wiedemann syndrome (BWS) in babies.

 The physical features of Beckwith-Wiedemann syndrome are part of the 11p overgrowth or 11p overgrowth spectrum.
 11p overgrowth includes overgrowth and other features associated with genetic changes at the 11p region of chromosome 11.
 These features may include (1):

 - Macrosomia is increased birth weight and length

 - Hemihypertrophy or hemihyperplasia is an overgrowth of one side or part of the body